HumphreyCurtis/GuardianCycle/iot-device/readme.md

 - [M5Stack user interface development](m5-UI-testing) - early prototyping of the eventual user interface.

-* [RGB LED Testing](m5-LED-testing) - testing of the M5Stack and its ability to orient the RGB LED to display the performance of certain maneuvers by the cyclist:
+- [RGB LED Testing](m5-LED-testing) - testing of the M5Stack and its ability to orient the RGB LED to display the performance of certain maneuvers by the cyclist:
   * White flash warning light.
   * Red arrow left light.
   * Red arrow right light.

-GuardianCycleStackUI:
+## Step-by-step GuardianCycleStackUI

 * Press to turn M5Stack on: